joshbegley/nyt-latest/README.md

 **Emily Sisson Demolishes American Marathon Record in Chicago**\
-`Sisson, who finished second, ran the Chicago Marathon in 2:18:29.
+`Sisson, who finished second in the women’s race, ran the Chicago Marathon in 2:18:29.
 It is the second time the American record has fallen this year.`\
 https://nytimes.com/2022/10/09/sports/emily-sisson-chicago-marathon-results.html?searchResultPosition=1

 **Trains and cars are moving on the Kerch bridge, but not all traffic.**\